sger/RustBooks/README.md

 You'll Learn:

-    1)How to design reliable, idiomatic, and ergonomic Rust programs based on best principles 2)Effective use of declarative and procedural macros, and the difference between them 3)How asynchrony works in Rust
+- How to design reliable, idiomatic, and ergonomic Rust programs based on best principles
+- Effective use of declarative and procedural macros, and the difference between them
+- How asynchrony works in Rust
-    4)What it means for code to be unsafe, and best practices for writing and interacting with unsafe functions and traits 5)How to organize and configure more complex Rust projects so that they integrate nicely with the rest of the ecosystem 6)How to write Rust code that can interoperate with non-Rust libraries and systems, or run in constrained and embedded environments
+- What it means for code to be unsafe, and best practices for writing and interacting with unsafe functions and traits
+- How to organize and configure more complex Rust projects so that they integrate nicely with the rest of the ecosystem
+- How to write Rust code that can interoperate with non-Rust libraries and systems, or run in constrained and embedded environments

 Brimming with practical, pragmatic insights that you can immediately apply, Rust for Rustaceans helps you do more with Rust, while also teaching you its underlying mechanisms.